 Enrollment Requirement for Scholarships and/or Stipends.
-To retain their scholarships and/or stipends, JD students must be enrolled as full-time students at the College of Law during the fall and spring semesters for each of the three years of JD study.
-JD students must also remain in "good standing," which is currently defined as maintaining at least a 2.2 law school grade point average.
-Scholarships and/or stipends will be reduced, be eliminated, or not be applied if students fall below the 2.2 law school grade point average threshold, drop below full-time status, enroll in terms other than the fall and spring semesters, or enroll at a law school other than UF Law.
+To retain their scholarships and/or stipends, JD students must be enrolled as full-time students at the College of Law during the fall and spring semesters for each of the three years of JD study, and must not be academically excluded, as defined in the Student Policies.
+Scholarships and/or stipends will be reduced, be eliminated, or not be applied if students are academically excluded, drop below full-time status, enroll in terms other than the fall and spring semesters, or enroll at a law school other than UF Law.
 This means that scholarships and/or stipends will not cover the tuition, fees, and other costs of a study abroad program at any time, and scholarships are suspended when a student enrolls as a transient/visiting student at another law school.